 CAUTION!
-The sawmill's work-stand should be equipped with a 4 kg or bigger dry powder extinguisher.
+The machine work-stand should be equipped with a 4 kg / 8.818 lb or bigger dry powder extinguisher.

 Check the Machine Before Operation

 DANGER!
 Make sure all guards and covers are in place and secured before operating the machine.
 Failure to do so may result in serious injury.